cscart/docs/en/user_guide/manage_products/products/wysiwyg.rst

 If the content you entered in the `WYSIWYG <https://en.wikipedia.org/wiki/WYSIWYG>`_ editor is not displayed properly on the storefront, make sure that the HTML content is not copied and pasted from another text editor (e.g. **Microsoft Word**).

 Microsoft Word tends to insert hidden code into a text.
-When pasted into a web page using the **WYSIWYG** editor, this hidden code can mess up the layout and cause internet browsers, such as Internet Explorer, to crash and/or display an error.
+When pasted into a web page using the **WYSIWYG** editor, this hidden code can mess up the layout and cause web browsers to crash and/or display an error.

 To avoid it, create the necessary content directly in the WYSIWYG editor that is integrated in the default CS-Cart installation.